nasa/HyperCP/README.md

 **Meteorological flags** based on **(Ruddick et al. 2006, Mobley, 1999, Wernand et al. 2002, Garaba et al. 2012, Vandenberg 2017)** can be optionally applied to screen for undesirable data.
 Specifically, data are filtered for cloud cover, unusually low downwelling irradiance at **480 nm < default 2.0 uW cm^-2 nm^-1** for data likely to have been collected near dawn or dusk, or **(Es(470)/Es(680) < 1.0**), and for data likely to have high relative humidity or rain (**Es(720)/Es(370) < 1.095**).
 Cloud screening (**Li(750)/Es(750) >= 0.05**) is optional and not well parameterized.
 Clear skies are approximately 0.02 (Mobley 1999) and fully overcast are of order 0.3 (Ruddick et al. 2006).
 However, the Ruddick skyglint correction (below) can partially compensate for clear versus cloudy skies, so to avoid eliminating non-clear skies prior to glint correction, set this high (e.g. 1.0).
 Further investigation with automated sky photography for cloud cover is warranted.

+**Ensembles**
+**Extract Cruise Stations** can be selected if station information is provided in the ancillary data file identified in the Main window.
+If selected, only data collected on station will be processed, and the output data/plot files will have the station number appended to their names.
+At current writing, stations must be numeric, not string-type.
+If this option is deselected, all automated data (underway and on station) will be included in the ensemble processing.

 **Ensemble Interval** can be set to the user's requirements depending on sampling conditions and instrument rate (**default 300 sec**).
 Setting this to zero avoids temporal bin-averaging, preserving the common timestamps established in L1E.
-Processing the data without ensenble averages can be very slow, as the reflectances are calculated for each spectrum collected (i.e. nominally every 3.5 seconds of data for HyperSAS).
-The ensemble period is used to process the spectra within the lowest percentile of Lt(780) as defined below.
+Processing the data without ensenble averages can be very slow, as the reflectances are calculated for each spectrum collected (i.e. nominally every 3.3 seconds of data for HyperSAS).
+The ensemble period is used to process the spectra within the lowest percentile of Lt(780) as defined/set below.
 The ensemble average spectra for Es, Li, and Lt is calculated, as well as variability in spectra within the ensemble, which is used to help estimate sample uncertainty.

 **Percent Lt Calculation** Data are optionally limited to the darkest percentile of Lt data at 780 nm within the sampling interval (if binning is performed; otherwise across the entire file) to minimize the effects of surface glitter from capillary waves.
 The percentile chosen is sensitive to the sampling rate.
 The 5% default recommended in Hooker et al. 2002 was devised for a multispectral system with rapid sampling rate.
 **Default: 5 % (Hooker et al. 2002, Zibordi et al. 2002, Hooker and Morel 2003); <10% (IOCCG Draft Protocols)**.